Answers to the 3 greatest mysteries of the Pyramids of Giza

 The outer surface of the pyramid was then covered in polished limestone blocks that were carefully cut and shaped to fit together tightly.

-The blocks were held in place using a system of wooden dowels, and the joints were filled with mortar made from gypsum.
+The joints were filled with mortar made from gypsum.

 Finally, the capstone was put in place at the top of the pyramid.
 This was often made from granite or other hard stone and was carefully cut to fit the top of the pyramid.